MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-four.md

-# Step 4: Set up Guides Analytics reports for Dynamics 365 Guides
+# Setup Step 4: Set up Guides Analytics reports for Dynamics 365 Guides

 >[!NOTE]
 > Before completing this step, make sure to see [Step 3: Downloand and install the Dynamics 365 Guides apps](setup-step-three.md)